mokdevel/DarcMods/DarcSpawner/README.md

 array<string> spawnNames : What resource to spawn; cars, box, ..
 All of these will be spawned with spawnChance chance float spawnChance : The change to spawn an item from spawnNames.
 0.5 = 50% chance int spawnCount : The maximum amount of spawnNames to spawn.
 For example: 10 with 0.5 chance would spawn 5 items on average.
-0 = count a value depending on mapsize. array<string> itemNames : Items (prefabs) to add to each spawnNames float itemChance : The chance to spawn and item from itemNames.
+0 = count a value depending on mapsize. array<string> itemNames : Items (prefabs or lootlists) to add to each spawnNames float itemChance : The chance to spawn and item from itemNames.
 0.5 = 50% chance
 ```